didiersmith/steve/chapters/fully-automated-nano-whatever-manufacturing.md

 All eyes turned to Steve.
 He thought for a while.

 "It might be possible," he admitted eventually.
-"We'll have to reassign most of the StevieNix cluster to run the cube.
-The sim will slow to a crawl.
-Everyone will be pissed.
-But yeah, that might work."

-Vincent leaned back and smiled.
-"Like a reverse Prometheus," he said.
-"Stealing fire from man to give it to the Gods."